DanielJSan/nifIheimr/README.md

 ### 👋
+I'm a second year Computer Engineering student at USAL, I've been coding casually for 5 years or so and started seriously 2 years ago when I finished high school.
+I don't enjoy programming that much currently but I like tinkering and doing stupid shit with my knowledge.

 - 🔭 I’m currently working on surviving my finals
 - 🌱 I’m currently learning not quite as much as I'd hope to